-The number of tests (PCR and antigen tests) performed at the Geneva University Hospitals represented around 23% (1936/8525) and 25% (1596/6468) of the total number of tests performed in the canton of Geneva during weeks 28 and 29 of 2022, respectively.
-Roughly 17% and 19% of the positive specimens collected in the Geneva area were processed at HUG during weeks 28 and 29 (510/2999 and 404/2160), respectively.
+The number of tests (PCR and antigen tests) performed at the Geneva University Hospitals represented around 32% (933/2932) and 31% (993/3196) of the total number of tests performed in the canton of Geneva during weeks 38 and 39 of 2022, respectively.
+Roughly 25% and 24% of the positive specimens collected in the Geneva area were processed at HUG during weeks 38 and 39 (158/627and 212/882), respectively.
 Samples collected from symptomatic individuals at our outpatient testing center are tested by RT-PCR.
 Specimens analyzed in our laboratory originate from ambulatory and hospitalized patients as well as symptomatic and/or asymptomatic health care workers.

-The number of positive tests in the canton and the total number of tests done during the surveilled weeks are available on the website from Federal Office of Public Health (COVID-19 Suisse | Coronavirus | Dashboard (admin.ch)).
-During weeks 28 and 29 in the canton of Geneva, the number of RT-PCR tests decreased by 25% compared to the two previous weeks.
-The number of confirmed cases also decreased by one third in comparison to the past 2 weeks and the proportion of positive tests initiated a slight decrease below 40 % for several days in a row.
+The number of positive tests in the canton and the total number of tests done during the surveilled weeks are available on the website from Federal Office of Public Health (COVID- 19 Suisse | Coronavirus | Dashboard (admin.ch)).
+During weeks 38 and 39 in the canton of Geneva, the number of RT-PCR tests was stable compared to the two previous weeks.
+As of week 39, the number of confirmed cases and the proportion of positive tests is starting to increase.